 The general rule is that if the cache isn't adequately protected, don't use write caching.
-Controllers vary in the safety features they provide, but some of the ones to look for include features to prevent uncontrolled resets, on-board battery backup of the
+Controllers vary in the safety features they provide, but some of the ones to look for include features to prevent uncontrolled resets, on-board battery backup of the cache memory and error-correcting or mirrored memory.
+Further, if you are using failover clustering, you should consider using mirrored cache.
+Various vendors have different feature sets and you should consider which one best matches your requirements.

 A faulty read cache can cause problems too, of course, but usually the data will be preserved.